LogoLogo

 You should not include articles (the, a, an) or the words "program," "app," or "application" in your app's generic name.

-The generic name should be in title case and may be used around the system to better describe or categorize your app:
+The generic name should be in and may be used around the system to better describe or categorize your app:

 GenericName=Markdown Editor